 The U.S. college dropout rate is about 40%.
 Higher learning can be tough.
 Take steps now to stay on track and graduate as planned.
 Here are 10 things to avoid while getting your college degree.

 1. Being Vague About Goals

 What do you want to be when you grow up?
 Now is the time to decide.
 Suppose you don’t plan on graduate school, major in something interesting but marketable.
 With a nursing or education degree, you can quickly learn the skills you need to be competitive.
-A degree in psychology, however, may require a doctorate in order to be competitive.
+A degree in psychology, however, may require a doctorate to be competitive.
 It’s easier to keep moving forward when you know which way you’re going.

 2. Studying by Yourself

 Students learn more effectively in groups than alone.
-With the help of classmates, you can absorb material on a deeper level and thereby make it your own.
+With the help of classmates, you can absorb the material on a deeper level and thereby make it your own.
 A better understanding of what’s learned can improve your grades, and having scheduled study times with others combats procrastination.

 3. Activating Student Loan Repayments